-However, the best existing account of the Pilgrims’ harvest feast comes from colonist Edward Winslow, author of Mourt’s Relation: A Journal of the Pilgrims at Plymouth.
-Winslow’s first-hand account of the First Thanksgiving included no explicit mention of turkey.
-He does, however, mention the Pilgrims gathering "wild fowl" for the meal, although that could just as likely have meant ducks or geese.
+However, the best existing account of the Pilgrims’ harvest feast comes from colonist Edward Winslow, the primary author of Mourt’s Relation: A Journal of the Pilgrims at Plymouth.
+Winslow’s first-hand account of the first Thanksgiving included no explicit mention of turkey.
+He does, however, mention the Pilgrims gathering wild fowl for the meal, although that could just as likely have meant ducks or geese.

 While the cranberries the Pilgrims needed were probably easy to come by, making cranberry sauce requires sugar.
-Sugar was a rare luxury at the time of First Thanksgiving, so while revelers may have eaten cranberries it’s unlikely that the feast featured the tasty sauce.
+Sugar was a rare luxury at the time of the first Thanksgiving, so while revelers may have eaten cranberries, it’s unlikely that the feast featured the divisive sauce.
 What’s more, it’s not even entirely clear that cranberry sauce had been invented yet.